Bartosz95/marketplace/README.md

 ### Add your listing

 You can add a new item by pressing the + Create Listing button.
 To complete the process, you must upload at least one photo, set a price, and provide both a title and a description for the listing.
-Validation ensures that a listing cannot be created without this information.
+For form validation project uses [Formik](https://formik.org/) module.
 Once your listing is added, it will appear on the main page alongside other listings.
 However, instead of displaying a View button like the others, your listings will feature a Modify button, allowing you to edit them at any time.

 ![](docs/add.png)